-(e) Effective August 1, 2011, in consideration of (a) above, employees hired on or before June 30, 2011 December 28, 2012 shall pay seven (7%) of the employee's current base salary and (employee contribution) and other compensation as qualified by state law towards the Public Employees'

-Retirement System (P.E.R.S.) towards employer's share of cost for P.E.R.S. pension on a post-tax basis in the form of a payroll deduction.
+- (e) Effective August 1, 2011, in consideration of (a) above, employees hired on or before December 28, 2012 shall pay seven (7%) of the employee's current base salary and (employee contribution) and other compensation as qualified by state law towards the Public Employees' Retirement System (P.E.R.S.) towards employer's share of cost for P.E.R.S. pension on a post-tax basis in the form of a payroll deduction.
 The City will seek an IRS private letter ruling to determine whether or not the IRS permits the employee's contribution to the employer's share of pension cost to be treated on a pre-tax basis.
-If the IRS issues a private letter ruling allowing employee's contribution towards employer pension cost on a pre-tax basis, the City will change the deduction from post-tax to pre-tax as soon as administratively possible after the IRS final determination.
+If the IRS issues a private letter ruling allowing employee's contribution towards employer pension cost on a pre-tax basis, the City will change the deduction from post-tax to pre-tax as soon as administratively possible after the IRS final determination. - 13.2 Public Employee Retirement System Benefits for Unit Employees hired on or after December 29, 2012. - (a) The City amended its contract with P.E.R.S. effective December 28, 2012 to provide a new second tier retirement program of 2% at 60 with three year average salary formula and no other additional P.E.R.S. benefits for all unit employees hired on or after December 29, 2012

-- 13.2 Public Employee Retirement System Benefits for Unit Employees hired on or after July 1, 2011December 29, 2012. - (a) The City will_amended its contracted with P.E.R.S. effective December 28, 2012 to provide a new second tier retirement program of 2% at 60 with three year average salary formula and no other additional P.E.R.S. benefits for all unit employees hired on or after December 29, 2012 July 1, 2011 or as soon as administratively possible consistent with P.E.R.S. contract process. - (b) Effective July 1, 2011 all unit eEmployees hired on or after July 1, 2011 December 29, 2012 shall pay the entire seven percent (7%) of the employee's current base salary (as the employee contribution) and any other compensation as qualified by state law towards P.E.R.S. retirement benefit through a payroll deduction.
+(b) Employees hired on or after December 29, 2012 shall pay the entire seven percent (7%) of the employee's current base salary (as the employee contribution) and any other compensation as qualified by state law towards P.E.R.S. retirement benefit through a payroll deduction.

-13.3 PERS Benefits for Employees hired on or after January 1, 2013 December 29, 2012
+13.3 PERS Benefits for Employees hired on or after December 29, 2012